 Firstly, put the hooked end of the slate ripper underneath the damaged slate, trapping the nail in the hook.
 Then hammer the handle of the slate ripper, to force the nail out of place.

-Once both nails have been removed, slide the broken slate down and take it out.
+Once you have removed both nails, slide the broken slate down and take it out.
 Now compare the broken slate with the new slate.
 The replacement slate needs to be exactly the same size, so trim if necessary.

 Take a strip of lead and nail it into place against the batten, then push the replacement slate up and into position, ensuring it is level with the other slates.
 Now fold the lead strip over the bottom of the replacement slate to keep it in place, acting like a hook.
 This should hold the replacement slate securely in place.